juncheong/Search-And-Reporting-Application/README.md

 * The password was output into the terminal where you ran `docker-compose up`
 * When you're in `install suggested plugins` and when it's finished, create a login and you're done!

-* **At the moment, these steps will have to be repeated whenever the containers are removed.
+* **At the moment, these steps will have to be repeated whenever the images are rebuilt.
 Normal docker-compose down will not affect this**

 ## Heroku CLI Installation:
 ```https://devcenter.heroku.com/articles/heroku-cli```